The following articles were written by Dr. Marc Halpern.

 Vata type ulcers occur secondary to the stress of overwhelm and anxiety.
-This usually occurs in the presence of a vata vitiating lifestyle consisting of stressful life changes, a lack of routines and a diet of cold, dry and light foods such as salads and corn breads.
+This usually occurs in the presence of a vata vitiating lifestyle consisting of stressful life changes, a lack of routines, and a diet of cold, dry, and light foods such as salads and corn breads.

-Vata type ulcers occurs secondary to dryness of the mucous membranes of the stomach and small intestine.
+Vata type ulcers occur secondary to dryness of the mucous membranes of the stomach and small intestine.
 Ayurveda describes this as vata entering the rasa dhatu of the annavaha srota.
 A dry membrane is unable to protect the underlying tissue from the normal or even low levels of acid present in the digestive system.
-The result is that the acids burn the tissue resulting first in hyperacidity (a poor term as there is no excess acid) and later in ulceration.
+The result is that the acids burn the tissue resulting first in hyperacidity (a misleading term as there is no excess acid) and later in ulceration.

 Pitta type ulcers result from excess acid secretions.
 These secretions overwhelm the protective mucous secretions of the intestinal lining.
 The result begins as the burning of hyperacidity and later results in ulceration.
-This is a condition of pitta entering the rasa dhatu of the Annavaha srota.
+This is a condition of pitta entering the rasa dhatu of the annavaha srota.

 This condition is healed by reducing the acid secretions as well as rebuilding the mucous lining.
 A cooling diet is one that reduces acid secretions.
 By avoiding hot spices and taking in foods with a sweet and bitter taste, acid secretions are minimized.
 In addition, the mucous membrane should be rebuilt utilizing moist, oily foods with a sweet taste.
 Hence, combinations of bitter and sweet herbs are most beneficial.
 The combination of dandelion and licorice roots is a personal favorite of mine.
-Bleeding if present can be managed with haemostatic herbs such as praval pishti or red raspberry.
+Bleeding, if present, can be managed with haemostatic herbs such as praval pishti or red raspberry.
 Praval pishti has the added benefit of being an antacid.
 As mung dal also has antacid properties and is relatively easy to digest, a diet of mung dal or kitcheree rapidly improves the situation.

 Many cases of ulcers are caused by a combination of vata and pitta factors.
 Hence, a combined approach is often most beneficial.
 This approach emphasizes the use of the cool and moist qualities such as those found in the sweet taste.
 Herbs such as licorice root and slippery elm pacify both doshas.